Boris Yeltsin 1996 presidential campaign: Favorable media bias

 In mid-1996, Chubais and Yeltsin recruited a team of a handful of financial and media oligarchs to bankroll the Yeltsin campaign and guarantee favorable media coverage the president on national television and in leading newspapers.
 In return, Chubais allowed well-connected Russian business leaders to acquire majority stakes in some of Russia's most valuable state-owned assets.
 Led by the efforts of Mikhail Lesin, the media painted a picture of a fateful choice for Russia, between Yeltsin and a "return to totalitarianism."
 The oligarchs even played up the threat of civil war if a Communist were elected president.

 While the anti-Communist pro-Yeltsin media bias certainly contributed to Yeltsin's victory, it was not the sole factor.
 In only the past few years, Russia had seen election results where the prevailing party had won despite facing strong media bias against them, like Zyuganov did in 1996.
 For instance, a similarly anti-Communist media bias in the run-up to the 1995 parliamentary elections had failed to prevent a Communist victory.
-Additionally, Yeltsin himself had been able to win the 1991 presidential election despite of a strongly unfavorable media bias towards him ahead of that election.
+Additionally, Yeltsin himself had been able to win the 1991 presidential election despite a strongly unfavorable media bias towards him ahead of that election.